Transport for students under the age of 16

 Transport to Church Aided Schools (Denominational Transport) and Grammar/Selective Schools

+Transport to these schools is not an automatic right.
 Applicants will only receive free transport if they are attending the nearest qualifying school to their home address, or if they qualify for free transport as a low-income family.
 The distance from home to school will also need to exceed the relevant walking distance.

 Help available for low-income families